 Ugly Cute: Take Animal Friend, and the normally vicious mole rats will trundle harmlessly along the Wasteland.
 Sometimes they sit up to sniff the air, then drop back down to yawn and shake themselves.

-Another point is the rather small range of -1,000 to 1,000 karma points.
+The rather small range of -1,000 to 1,000 karma points.
 Nuked Megaton (-1,000)?
 No problem, just pay 2,000 to the local cult and you are the shining beacon of goodness again.
-Since the game is nice enough to send mercenaries after you if you are too evil or too good, this pays off in no time!
+Since the game is nice enough to send mercenaries after you if you're too evil or too good, this pays off in no time!

-Note that once you EVER hit evil karma, Regulators will come hunting for your head.
-In fact, going back to good karma from evil karma means that BOTH the Regulators and the Talon Company mercs are gunning for you, your call to decide that is good or bad.
+Note that once you ever hit evil karma, Regulators will come hunting for your head.
+In fact, going back to good karma from evil karma means that both the Regulators and the Talon Company mercs are gunning for you.

 And then there's the ending:

 Possible ending one: Activate purifier, + 1,000 Karma.
 Understandable, so far.

 Possible ending two: Poison purifier and activate it: no karma change (the game docks 1,000 for the poison, but you also get the 1,000 boost for activating it), unless you were on the evil side, in which case you will be neutral after that.
 Oh, and you just doomed the whole Wasteland to a long and painful death.